 The viral take on AI replacement is mostly wrong.
 One part it got right.

-A take going around says CEOs are quietly realizing the AI replacement plan has problems.
-Two of them, the post says.
-Token costs exceeding what they paid the employees they fired.
-And when the tokens run out, the AI stops, no continuity, just a spinning wheel where the workforce used to be.
+A take going around says CEOs see the AI plan breaking.
+Two problems, the post says.
+Token costs beat what they paid the fired staff.
+And when tokens run out, the AI stops.
+No safety net.
+Just a spinning wheel.
 The post is good copy.
-Most of the analysis is wrong.
-One piece of it is the real concern, and it's a security one.
+Most of it is wrong.
+One part is real.
+It is a security problem.

 The token cost argument is bad math

-A senior knowledge worker in Canada costs roughly $130K to $200K loaded once you add benefits, taxes, equipment, and overhead.
-A junior support agent costs $60K to $90K loaded.
+A senior knowledge worker in Canada costs $130K to $200K loaded.
+Add benefits, taxes, gear, and overhead.
+A junior support agent runs $60K to $90K loaded.
 Those are the floor numbers for what you would be replacing.

-An AI agent doing equivalent work, deployed well, runs $2K to $50K a year in API spend.
-The range depends on volume and how lazy the implementation is.
-With prompt caching, smaller models on the easy tier-one queries, and proper routing, the cost lands at the bottom of that range.
+An AI agent doing the same work, built right, runs $2K to $50K a year in API spend.
+The range depends on volume and how sloppy the build is.
+With caching, smaller models on easy queries, and proper routing, cost lands at the bottom.
 Without those, at the top.

-Where the viral take is technically right: somebody is out there running uncached agents with 100,000-token contexts on every call, no caching, no model routing, no batching.
-That person is paying $300K a year for an AI bill.
-That person also wrote the deployment, which is why it's bad.
-The fix is not "AI is too expensive."
-The fix is "your deployment is broken."
-Those are different problems with different price tags.
+Where the take is right: some teams run agents with no caching, no routing, no batching.
+Every call burns 100,000 tokens.
+That is how the bill breaks.
+That person is paying $300K a year for AI.
+That person also built the deployment, which is why it's bad.
+The fix is not "AI costs too much."
+The fix is "your build is broken."
+Those are different problems.

 I run a meaningful chunk of my own business on AI agents.
 The monthly bill is under what one of my own billable hours costs.
 The math works because the deployment was built right, not because AI is cheap.